Inflatable hot tubs are a great way to get into hot tubbing on a budget. But they do have their limitations. So, do blow up hot tubs work in winter?

 Should you winterize an inflatable hot tub?

-If you plan to own a regular hard-sized hot tub someday, it’s good to know what winterizing a tub is all about.
+But if you plan to own a regular hard-sized hot tub someday, and you live somewhere where the outdoor temperature gets well below freezing in winter, it’s good to know what winterizing a tub is all about.
 It’s a way of protecting your investment.
 As you know, regular hot tubs can cost a pretty penny.

 What’s winterizing?
 Let’s have an overview.

 Essentially, it’s about preparing the hot tub before it’s stored away for the winter.
-This entails blowing the lines and removing every drop of water from the tub.
+In a portable hot tub (hard-sided), that entails blowing the lines and removing every drop of water from the tub.
 This is because if this is not done, frozen water can easily damage it.

 To winterize a hot tub, you wait until the sanitizer level has dropped to zero, then you drain the water into a spot where it’s not harmful to plants or pets.
 If the tub has a blower, that has to be drained too.